Should I Stop Driving When Pregnant?

 Pregnant Women Should Make Planned and Structured Breaks When Driving

-Pregnant Women Should Make Planned and Structured Breaks When DrivingHealth risks to pregnant women arise when they remain stationary and motionless for many hours.
+Health risks to pregnant women arise when they remain stationary and motionless for many hours.
 If a woman drives a car to the supermarket and back home, it is unlikely that she will experience any sudden blood clots or other health issues while running such an errand.
-Therefore, a pregnant woman should not drive for two or more hours due to the health risks associated with such prolonged periods of sitting.
+Therefore, to help mitigate potential health risks associated with prolonged sitting, many pregnant women find it beneficial to plan for frequent breaks during extended periods of sitting, such as during long drives.

 Eating, stretching, and walking are good activities to engage in during these periodic stops.
-Short episodes of moderate exercise can improve the circulatory system, reduce pain, and decrease inflammation.
+Short episodes of moderate exercise can help improve the circulatory system, reduce pain, and decrease inflammation.
 Pregnant women should also wear loose-fitting clothes to make themselves more comfortable during long drives.

-Conditions That Commonly Cause Problems for Pregnant Drivers
+Conditions That Commonly Cause Problems For Pregnant Drivers

-What follows are some of the most common physical and mental conditions that can make it difficult for pregnant women to drive:
+What follows are some of the common physical and mental conditions that can make it difficult for pregnant women to drive:

-• Unexpected contractions during the later stages of pregnancy
+• Unexpected contractions during the later stages of pregnancy.

-• Extreme tiredness
+• Extreme tiredness.

-• Nausea and gastrointestinal pain
+• Nausea and gastrointestinal pain.

-• Decreased ability to concentrate
+• Decreased ability to concentrate.

 Pregnant Women and Deep Vein Thrombosis

-Pregnant Women and Deep Vein ThrombosisDeep vein thrombosis is more likely to arise when a pregnant woman remains motionless for long periods of time.
-Every pregnant woman should perform the following actions while they are driving a vehicle or traveling in an automobile:
+Deep vein thrombosis may arise when a pregnant woman remains motionless for long periods of time.
+Every pregnant woman should consider the following actions while they are driving a vehicle or traveling in an automobile:

 • Remain hydrated and avoid caffeinated beverages.

-Pregnant Women Should Not Perform the Following Ten Actions While Driving
+Pregnant Women Should Not Perform The Following Ten Actions While Driving

 3. Placing Blankets or Sheets to Loosen a Seat Belt — Do not place sheets or blankets on the seat belt to alter its length or ability to function properly.

-4. Not Heeding the Professional Advice of Physicians, Nurses, and Other Medical Staff – Do not brush off any advice provided to you by a physician, nurse, or another medical professional.
-You may be advised not to travel inside an automobile at all under any circumstance.
+4. Not Heeding the Professional Advice of Physicians, Nurses, and Other Medical Staff — Do not brush off any advice provided to you by a physician, nurse, or another medical professional.
+You may be advised not to travel inside an automobile at all under any circumstances.
 Pregnant women may need to refrain from traveling by automobile during the entire term of their pregnancy.

 8. Not Ceasing to Drive Once Your Stomach Gets Too Close to the Steering Wheel — Pregnant women should not drive an automobile if the steering wheel is close to the stomach.
 If the steering wheel and seat cannot be adjusted so that the steering wheel sits away from the stomach, a pregnant woman should not operate the vehicle.